 Unitarianism dates back to the sixteenth century Europe.
 Universalism came into full flower in late eighteenth century America.
 The two denominations merged in 1961.
 Our Erie congregation has been together since 1898.
 Every Sunday we share in our Bond of Union that dates back to that time.

-We unite ourselves together for the study and practice of morality and religion as interpreted by the growing thought and noblest lives of humanity, believing that we may thereby prove helpful one to another, and promote and cause of truth, righteousness, and love in the world.
+We unite ourselves together for the study and practice of morality and religion as interpreted by the growing thought and noblest lives of humanity, believing that we may thereby prove helpful one to another, and promote the cause of truth, righteousness, and love in the world.

 Our Children's Bond of Union expresses our essence.